S203932/AARC3-WP4-Policy-Registration-API/README.md

       }
     ]
 ```

+Also, it should be mentioned that the field `augments_policy_uris` is renamed `augment_policy_uris`, when trying to add a policy.
+This has been noted, and should be fixed in a future release.

 Lastly, it needs to be mentioned that the optional `jurisdiction` to the `policy_class` is a separate field that can be provided:
 ```